aniskamaksim/chat_imitation/README.md

 ***Implemented in this app:***

-1. date/Time API;
+ 1. React-Redux / TypeScript;
-2. useState, useEffect, useRef hooks;
+ 2. Date/Time API;
-3. material UI components;
+ 3. useState, useEffect, useRef, useDispatch, useSelector hooks;
  4. 3 way CSS using;
  in short, enjoy the CRUD :)

 ***Not yet:***